HanLab-BME-MTU/common/README.md

 ***

-Changes to the master branch are resticted.
+Changes to the `master` branch are resticted.
 Please commit changes to the `testing` branch.
-The master branch will be merged on a monthly basis with testing.
+The `master` branch will be merged on a monthly basis with `testing`.